goldcollar95/Blockchain/README.md

-# Blockchain
+# Typechain

-Typescript로 Blockchain의 프로젝트를 진행
+Learning Typescript by making a Blockchain with it